 Title 24 Code of Federal Regulations (CFR), Part 93.100 (HTF Interim Rule), governs this program.
 Those regulations are incorporated by reference in Application.
 The primary goal of the HTF is to increase and preserve the supply of decent, safe, sanitary and affordable housing for individuals and families whose incomes do not exceed thirty percent (30%) of Area Median Income, or the Poverty Level, whichever is greater.

 OHFA administers the HTF for the entire State of Oklahoma.
 No entitlement cities receive any of the funding.
 Therefore, HTF monies will be made available anywhere in the State of Oklahoma.
-OHFA intends to utilize the HTF in the most geographically diverse manner possible.
+OHFA intends to utilize the HTF in such a way that covers the largest geographic portion of the state as possible.

 HTF Program Description